eclipse-tractusx/tractus-x-umbrella/docs/api/curl/UmbrellaConnectorDataExchange.md

 ## Data Exchange Tutorial

-In order to start exchanging data, it will be necessary to install the subset with the necessary components for data exchange with the [Data Exchange Subset](https://github.com/eclipse-tractusx/tractus-x-umbrella/blob/umbrella-2.0.0/charts/umbrella/README.md#option-2-1):

-### Steps

-Once the data space has been launched, we will execute the following calls to perform the communication between the components
+Once the data space has been launched (please see [charts/umbrella/README.md](../../../charts/umbrella/README.md) until **Install --> Data Exchange Subset**), we will execute the following steps/calls to perform the communication between the components.

 > Variables enclosed in {{ }} mean that they are whose content has been obtained from the answers of previous calls.

-1. Create Asset
+### 1. Create Asset

 ```
 curl -L -X POST 'http://dataprovider-controlplane.tx.test/management/v3/assets' \
 -H 'Content-Type: application/json' \